-"SILM® is a systems model applied in coaching psychology practice to develop potential both within and in the world toward fulfillment with wellbeing."
+"SILM® is a systems model applied in coaching psychology practice to develop potential both within and in the world toward fulfillment and success."

 © 2013 Judd, L.S.

 SILM® is an integrative model that can serve as a framework for coaching psychology practice.
 At the heart of this meta-system is a "mental gearbox" that allows us to appreciate things from different perspectives (see Fig. 1).
 The four "mental gears" that underpin these perspectives are Spatial, Intuitive, Logical and Material (hence the acronym SILM®).
 The Spatial "gear" (mental mode) enables us to experience a connected world of things, such that we can understand the notion of a universe, the Internet, or a human being and all his or her needs, living and working in a particular social and organisational environment.
 To cope with this complexity the Intuitive mode (creativity) helps us to gain some sense of the structure of our world and to seek out novel solutions for meeting our needs and adapting to the particular arbitrary world in which we find ourselves.
 The Logic mode allows us to work things out in a linear way, to plan, and proceed step by step.
 The Material mode relates to the physical organism's needs, drives, accumulated knowledge, and coping skills.
 The Logic and Spatial modes are associated more with conscious experience, the Material and Intuitive modes, with unconscious processes.
 Different theoretical perspectives within psychology reflect these alternative mental modes.